ethanleiter/ChaiOS/README.md

-It is a bug with 12.3MB html file in iOS and MacOS.
+iOS/MacOS bug exploit with results similar to "Effective Power" iOS crash bug from 2015.
 It may damage your device, be careful when opening this.